 Meanwhile, Slavic tribes had left their Central Asia homeland, settling north of the Black Sea by around the turn of the millennium.

 In the 5th century AD, Germanic tribes moved south to invade the Roman Empire, disrupting the Slavic settlements and prompting many to migrate again.
 Primarily farmers, the Slavs spread through much of East and Central Europe.
 While other Slavs moved west and south, the ancestors of the Ukrainians, Russians, and Belarusians (known as the East Slavs) spread through much of Ukraine.
 The Slavs built several fortified settlements, most notably Ukraine's modern-day capital of Kyiv.
 While archaeologists believe the city was founded around the 6th century, Ukrainian tradition holds that 3 brothers founded the settlement in 482.

-Kyivan Rus
+Kvivan Rus

 At the end of the 8th century, the Vikings began to rapidly expand beyond Scandinavia.
 Known as Varangians in Eastern Europe, these merchant-warriors traveled along rivers, trading and pillaging.
 By the mid-9th century, they had reached the territory of modern-day Ukraine.
 In 882, Varangian prince Oleg conquered Kyiv and united several neighboring tribes.
 With its capital at Kyiv and its Slavic population known as the Rus, the subsequent Kingdom was called Kyivan Rus.
 Over the next 2 centuries, Kyivan Rus became a powerful empire extending from the Baltic Sea in the North to the Black Sea in the South.

-Volodymyr I the Great's Conversion to Christianity: An admirer of the powerful Byzantine Empire, King Volodymyr I (the Great) traveled to Constantinople, the Byzantine capital (Istanbul today) where he adopted Eastern Orthodox the development of Kyivan Rus in following years.
+Volodymyr I the Great's Conversion to Christianity: An admirer of the powerful Byzantine Empire, King Volodymyr I (the Great) traveled to Constantinople, the Byzantine capital (Istanbul today) where he adopted Eastern Orthodox Christianity in 988 (see Religion and Spirituality).
+He then held baptisms in Crimea and soon after invited Orthodox priests to Kyiv, where they performed a mass baptism of city residents.
+Both Christianity and Byzantine culture heavily influenced the development of Kyivan Rus in following years.
 In the mid-11th century, Kyivan Rus entered a long period of decline during which centralized power in Kyiv gradually gave way to fractured principalities loosely associated under the name Rus' Land.